prosopopoeia/Proj5_FinTracker/README.md

 can access their financial data.
 Some (but not all) institutions offer API's with which users can download the data.
 This would be the preferred access.
 However, many smaller institutions rely on more universal low-tech solutions such a comma separated lists (CSV).
 The CSV seems to be the lowest common denominator.
 It is because of the format's ubiquity that it was chosen as the primary method of automated data entry rather than creating some sort of mock API similar to the Project 3 (Mail).
-Of course, entries can be added one by one but this is a very tedious chore.
+Of course, entries can be added one by one (but a very tedious chore).
 A sample CSV file is included in the project to be used for testing.

 Distintivity and Complexity Requirements